m3terDocumentation

 To deactivate and reactivate Users:

-1. Select Settings>Access.
-The Access page opens with the Users tab selected.
+1. Select Settings>Access settings.
+The Access settings page opens with the Users tab selected.
 Any existing Users in your Organization are listed.

-3. Use these Deactivate/Reactivate buttons appropriately to control the status of the User.
+3. Use these Deactivate user/Reactivate user buttons appropriately to control the status of the User.

 Warning - Deactivating a User does not remove User!
 If you deactivate a User, this does not remove them from your Organization - they remain dormant members and can be reactivated.
 If a deactivated User's details are updated, then other Users in the Organization will be able to view the updated details.